-Appendix 2: Development Plan Document (DPD) Production - Preparation / Revision of a DPD Stage of DPD Production What the Council is required to do Consultation activities the Council will do (see Appendix 3) Consultation activities the Council may do (see Appendix 3) • Consult for a minimum 4 week period and no longer than 6 weeks from the period the SPD is made available for inspection. • The SPD will not be adopted until all comments made to the consultation stage are considered and a statement prepared detailing the main issues raised in the comments received and any impacts upon the final version of the SPD.
-Regulation 19 (2004): Adoption of the proposed SPD As soon as practicable following adoption of an SPD we are required to: • Make the SPD, associated Make SPD and associated documents available for inspection at Council Offices at Westfields, Sandbach. proposed SPD documentation, Consultation Statement and Adoption Statement available to view and published on the website.
+Stage of DPD Production What the Council is required to do Consultation activities the Council will do (see Appendix 3) Consultation activities the Council may do (see Appendix 3) detailing the main issues raised in the comments received and any impacts upon the final version of the SPD.
+Regulation 19 (2004): Adoption of the proposed SPD Regulation 19 (2004): As soon as practicable following adoption Adoption of the proposed SPD Adoption Statement and Adoption Proposed SPD Statement available to view and published on the website.
+Statement available to view and published Of the Adoption Statement to the medite.
 Send a copy of the Adoption Statement to those requested to be notified.
-Make SPD available to view copies at Council Offices (Town Hall, Macclesfield, Delamere House, Crewe) and libraries. inose requested to be notified.
-Publish SPD and associated documents on the Council's website and consultation portal.
-Letter / email (including a copy adoption statement) to LDF consultees database. adoption statement) to LDF Press release
+Statement to be notified. -Make SPD and associated documents available for inspection at Council Offices at Westfields, Sandbach. -Make SPD available to view copies at Council Offices (Town Hall, Macclesfield, Delamere House, Crewe) and libraries. -Publish SPD and associated documents on the Council's website and consultation portal. -Letter / email (including a copy of the adoption statement) to LDF consultees database. -Press release